rknightuk/rknight.me/src/posts/2023/2023-12-01-advent-of-code-2023-day-one.md

 The first challenge was to extract the first and last digit from an array of strings, concatenate them, then get the total.
 For example the result of this on `1fghy2` would give `12`.

 Anyone who knows me professionally knows regex is my kryptonite.
-It just doesn't click with my brain and I seem to forget anything I learn aboit it instantly.
+It just doesn't click with my brain and I seem to forget anything I learn about it instantly.
 I fired up [regex101](https://regex101.com/) to give this a go anyway.
 Regex101 has a handy quick reference which told me I needed `\d` to find any digit.
 I used `preg_match_all` to get all digits:

 ```php
 $input = [